blueripple/blueripple-research/br-2021-A/posts/StateSpecific1/inputs/post_afterSigStates.md

 turnout gaps and WA, IL, MA, NH, and FL have clearly negative state-specific turnout gaps.

+Let’s drill down on these in even more detail.
+First, for the postive state=specific gaps, we examine how much of each comes from higher-than-expected VOC turnout and how much from lower-than expected WHNV turnout.

 One hypothesis we have is that the state-specific gaps reflect some balance between voter-suppression and organizing in each state.
 That might be reflected somewhat in this list: there is strong and consistent organizing